jpmorganchase/modular/docs/concepts/package-types.md

 ## App

-Modular `app`s are Typescript and React based Single Page Applications (SPA) built with [Webpack v5](https://webpack.js.org/) (by default) or [esbuild](https://esbuild.github.io/) (by turning on `useModularEsbuild` in [the configuration](../configuration.md)).
+Modular `app`s are TypeScript and React-based Single Page Applications (SPAs) built with [Webpack v5](https://webpack.js.org/) (by default) or [esbuild](https://esbuild.github.io/) (by turning on `useModularEsbuild` in [the configuration](../configuration.md)).